So you want to sell your horse..

 If I have a horse with a particular skill set, special considerations, or I need to sell a horse at certain time of year, I will often use a sales agent or trainer in a "hotter" horse market.
 I am not going to have an easy time selling a preliminary level eventer in Arkansas in July – no one wants to come here to try that horse!

-If I’m selling the horse myself and I have an accurate assessment, I’m probably going to network that horse by sending a video and the below description to other trainers I know first.
+If I’m selling the horse myself and I have an accurate assessment, I’m probably going to network that horse by sending a video and basic description to other trainers I know.
 If that doesn’t hit, it’s time to make a good sales ad.

 Absolutely do not post a horse advertisement or talk to anyone about the horse you have for sale unless you can inform them of:

-While Facebook is a good place to post, keep in mind that livestock ads are illegal and you need to be careful about getting your post flagged for removal.
+While Facebook still seems to get a lot of activity for horse sales, keep in mind that livestock ads are illegal and you need to be careful about getting your post flagged for removal.
 Many people will use terms such as “Low 5 figures” or X # of carrots, to help with this.
 There are some other great horse sale sites such as dreamhorse.com, manestreetmarket, warmblood horse sales, sporthorse nation, etc. Do some searching around and don’t be afraid to post ads in a few different places.
 If I’m selling a horse from my farm, I’m going to make sure I put up its information on my website and use a variety of photos / videos on different social media channels.

 So you have a potential buyer...

-If you find a qualified ADULT (I absolutely refuse to discuss sales horses beyond basic information with anyone under the age of 18, and you shouldn’t either) and have shared photos/videos, answered all the basic questions, and had an honest discussion about the buyer’s riding ability and desire to purchase your horse, it’s probably time to set up a time for them to come try the horse.
+If you find a qualified adult and have shared photos/videos, answered all the basic questions, and had an honest discussion about the buyer’s riding ability and desire to purchase your horse, it’s time to set up a time for them to come meet the horse in person.

 A few notes on trials, while a lot of buyers will request this, I generally avoid off-site trials unless I know the person or they are very local.
-There’s a lot that can go wrong in an off-site trial and no matter what is signed, you stand to lose all the investment in your horse if something you can’t control goes wrong.
+No matter what is signed, there’s a lot that can go wrong in an off-site trial!

-I’m going to ride the horse for a few minutes, explaining how I usually warm the horse up, any preferences or quirks the horse has, and what a typical riding session might be like, and then let the potential buyer or buyer’s trainer get on.
-Especially if the buyer doesn’t come with a trainer I know or trust, I’m going to encourage them to get comfortable, but also set clear guidelines about what they can or can’t do with the horse on my property.
+If possible, I always recommend the seller or seller's trainer ride the horse for a few minutes in front of the buyer, explaining how the horse is usually warmed up, any preferences or quirks the horse has, and what a typical riding session might be like.
+From there the buyer or buyer’s trainer can get on.
+If an amateur rider comes without their trainer, I’m going to encourage them to get comfortable, but also set clear guidelines about what they can or can’t do with the horse on my property.
 If I have a green OTTB who has jumped some X-rails, I’m NOT going to let a potential buyer take that horse over a 3’ XC jump.
 I know this sounds obvious, but you’d be surprised how many buyers have very different standards or expectations.
 Do not be afraid to say, “I don’t think this is a good fit!” or “I’m not comfortable with you doing that.”

 Other things to discuss with a potential buyer include what their boarding, vet, and farrier situation is like, how often they ride or take lessons, and other environmental factors that may affect how your horse performs in the future once sold.
 While not every sale works out, as a professional, I don’t want to sell a horse into a new situation where I KNOW it will fail – that’s going to reflect poorly on me and hurt my business in the future.